aquaULB/solving_pde_mooc/notebooks/03_FiniteDifferences/03_01_FirstOrderDerivative_and_Slicing.md

 ### Referenced or copied?

 The important question to ask when you create one object from another in Python, is *whether I am copying or referencing it?*.
-In other words, *does my old object get modified when I modify the new one?*.
+In other words, *does my old object get modified when I modify the new one?*

 When it comes to slices it is true that